mainmatter/playbook/project-flow/consulting/README.md

 and understand its constituent parts.
 Therefore we ask clients to introduce our consultants to:

-- their in-house team structure and engineering process (for clients lacking an effective process, we can introduce [ours](./../../process))
+- their in-house team structure and development process (for clients lacking an effective process, we can introduce [ours](./../../development-process))
 - their engineering infrastructure, covering tools like version control systems, issue trackers, Continuous Integration and Continuous Deployment setups, VPNs etc.